Class of 2026 Graduation

 Dress Code for Baccalaureate Mass and Commencement

 Boys: Solid colored shirt and tie, dress pants with a belt, dark colored socks, and dress leather shoes.
-Boys should be groomed and clean-shaved; no facial jewelry.
+Boys should be groomed and clean-shaven; no facial jewelry.
 No shorts allowed.

 Commencement is a unique privilege that comes only once in a student’s high school career.
 It is our way of honoring each student for completing all requirements for earning a high school diploma in the state of Indiana.
 Participation in this prestigious event is reserved for students who fulfill all academic, financial, and behavioral obligations.
 It is a heart-wrenching experience for a senior not to be able to participate in Commencement, but participation policies were developed in justice to those many seniors who have worked long and hard towards graduation.
 Bishop Chatard reserves the right to establish policies concerning a student’s participation.